MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

      A purchase invoice will be created in [!INCLUDE[d365fin](includes/d365fin_md.md)] based on the information in the electronic document.

      Any validation errors, typically related to wrong or missing master data in [!INCLUDE[d365fin](includes/d365fin_md.md)] will be shown on the **Error Messages** FastTab.

+## <a name="see-related-training-at-microsoft-learnlearnmoduleselectronic-documents-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/electronic-documents-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Managing Payables](payables-manage-payables.md)